kinvolk/lokomotive/docs/quickstarts/aks.md

 cd lokomotive-infra/myakscluster
 ```

-### Step 3: Set up Azure credentials from environment variables
+### Step 3: Set up Azure API credentials

-To create an AKS resource in Azure, you need to authenticate to it first.
+To create an AKS resource in Azure, you need to be authenticatied to Azure API.
 Follow
 [Authenticating to Azure](https://www.terraform.io/docs/providers/azurerm/index.html#authenticating-to-azure)
-to set up environment variables required for creating AKS cluster.
+to set up environment variables required for authentication.

 ### Step 4: Prepare AKS credentials

 An AKS cluster requires a set of service principal credentials to run, as it talks to Azure API to create Load Balancers,
 Disks and other objects.
-Depending on your level of privileges in your Azure tenant, there are different ways to provide them.
+Depending on your level of privileges in Azure, there are different ways to provide them.

 #### Azure AD Application Creator (full automation)